 2. Increase Identity Workflow Efficiency With Automation

 Identity management software enables airports to manage their identity workflows and process their credentialling data much more efficiently by introducing automation and powerful integrations.
-Automated workflows, auditing, onboarding and offboarding ensure more accurate data entry that scales as the organization grows.
-This helps make each process in the credentialling lifecycle run more smoothly and accurately, mitigating error and improving the experience of customers to the airport by capturing their information more effectively.
+Automated workflows, auditing, onboarding, and offboarding ensure more accurate data entry that scales as the organization grows.
+This helps make each process in the credentialing lifecycle run more smoothly and accurately, mitigating error and improving the experience of customers at the airport by capturing their information more effectively.

 3. Implement Card-Based Smart Credentialling

 In secure areas, airport staff and the staff of airport customers, such as vendors and contractors, are required to display ID badges at all times.
 Smart cards are a highly secure method of authentication that contain identity credentials that link back to a system meant to govern permissions and access requests and can have pertinent information and graphical elements printed onto the card to address display badge requirements.

 Implementing an identity management solution ties all the various identity lifecycle processes together—issuance, usage, changes, and revocation.
 Integrations with document scanning, eSignature, and card encoding technologies help minimize the time spent processing ID credentials, while mitigating the risk of data being copied across systems incorrectly.
 Some IDMSs also offer integrations with biometric capture devices to enable an added layer of access authentication in the form of fingerprint or iris scanning.

 How To Choose A Workforce Identity Management System

 There are a lot of identity management solutions currently available that can help you secure and manage staff access within an airport environment.
 These solutions help airports reduce security risks that stem from unauthorized access, meet compliance requirements, and reduce associated costs by standardizing and centralizing identity and access management workflows, and then automating the myriad manual processes required to secure the physical domain.